thepante/SAL-Firefox/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Screenshot](https://i.imgur.com/F1StTk6.gif)

 ## Sidebar Always Loaded
-The idea for this is to have the sidebar always ready to show its content, without reloading it everytime we hit the sidebar button.
-This way we have always the content ready.
-Otherwise, the default Firefox behavior is that everytime you open the sidebar its content have to load, every time again!
+This script makes the sidebar to be always been ready to show its content, without the need to load its content each time we open the sidebar panel.
+The panel is just hiding, but without discard its content.
+Otherwise, the default Firefox behavior is that each time you open the sidebar is that the content has to load again.

 For example when having this script:
- * TreeStyleTab addon doesn't have to load everytime you open the sidebar.
-It is already showing the tabs.
+* TreeStyleTab or any other addon, doesn't needs to load every time you open the sidebar.
+You open it, and there is the content of the addon being displayed without the need to re-load.
- * Bookmarks panel doesn't "lost position".
-You can search for something there, close the sidebar and open it again to see the search its still there.
+* Bookmarks or history panels doesn't "lost position".
+You can search for something there, open a folder, o whatever, then close the sidebar and open it again, you'll see that the panel is displaying the same content as when you closed it.

 ## How to get it
 1. [**Download salf-userchrome-\*.zip**](https://github.com/thepante/SAL-Firefox/releases/latest)